josephsalmon/HAX712X/Projects/2022-2023/README.md

 - The ultimate goal is to provide a Python module that can be imported with `pip` and containing your work.
 A description of the procedure will be needed (imagine you are addressing to a user not aware of your package).
 An example of project, made in 2020, is available at <https://github.com/tanglef/chaoseverywhere>.

+- Your python module should have two submodules corresponding to the two main tasks (prediction and visualization)

 - The project must be stored on a `github` repository.